derMacon/CheatSheets/VimCommands.md

 `u` | undo
 `ctrl` + `r` | redo
-`ctrl` + `v` | enter blockwise visual mode -> select and edit on multiple lines
+`ctrl` + `v` | enter blockwise visual mode -> select and edit on multiple lines `ft` | in combination with delete or select it will go to the char before the specified char

 ### Save
 Command | Explanation